Lcrypto/EDSRGAN-3D/README.md

 Please put a star to https://github.com/yingDaWang-UNSW to support his work.

-Preparation of Env for Train
+Preparation of Env for SRDNN Train.

-DNN  use old Tensorflow 1.12 with Tensorlayer 1.11 (deleted at 2017.03.02).
+Let use Env, because SRDNN use old Tensorflow 1.12 with Tensorlayer 1.11 (deleted at 2017.03.02).

 Let consider Mac OS X, another platforms require similar dependency.